 The Gynecological Oncology division, directed by Laurent Brard MD, PhD, provides women throughout Central and Southern Illinois with expert, specialized care for the treatment of all types of gynecologic cancers.
-Dr. Brard and his partner, Dr. Assaad Semaan, are board certified Gynecological Oncologists who care for more than 900 women per year from the region.
+Dr. Brard is a board certified Gynecological Oncologist who cares for more than 900 women per year from the region.

 We provide consultative services for SIU School of Medicine faculty and private practice physicians in Central/Southern Illinois.
 The broad ranges of gynecological cancers seen here are managed using a multidisciplinary, patient-centered approach.

 We deliver the most advanced surgical care and therapeutic options, enrolling patients on NRG Oncology trials and offering patients the best options in minimally invasive surgery utilizing da Vinci Surgical Systems.

 We participate in educating medical students, residents and fellows by offering exposure to common and rare gynecological malignancies and their management, didactics and research forums.
 Annually, the division performs over 700 surgical procedures enabling students, residents and Minimally Invasive Surgical fellows extensive experience for superior training purposes.